 “Everyone, I want to invite a special guest for this meeting,” Gray broke the silence.
 “This is Greater Adjunct Lij’Lara.
 She is visiting Aphadus and wanted to partake in this meeting.

 There were nods in the room as Javier made a short sigh under his breath.
-He knew this was terrible times ahead.
-Having to tell Itrean history and having a high ranking Itrean official present was only inviting trouble and criticism.
+Having to tell Itrean history and having a high-ranking Itrean official present was only inviting trouble and criticism.
 He had to bite his tongue and simply continue on.
 His heart pumped a little harder than it should as he kept himself calm.

 “Hello, everyone, my name is Ensign Javier,” he properly greeted.
 “I run part of the logistics department and coordinate the historical archives for Aphadus.
-This meeting is to ensure that all of you are well versed in the recent history of the Itrean Empire and clans.”
+This meeting is to ensure that all of you are well versed in the recent history of the former Itrean Empire and clans.”

 “Excuse me….”
 Lij’Lara called out to him bluntly.
 “I expect you to be non-biased with history and tell it accurately.”

-“I can assure you Greater Adjunct, that I will do my best,” Javier replied to her.
+“I can assure you, Greater Adjunct, that I will do my best,” Javier replied to her.
 “I made sure to do my part in the future relations between our people.”

 “And what exactly did you do?
 Have you actually done something to benefit our people?”